 Unfortunately, not all trembling in dogs is normal.
 Your pet might be trembling because of an underlying health issue, pain, or stress.
 To assess the situation accurately, let’s discuss some of the more common reasons for abnormal shaking in dogs.

 Shaking that is caused by pain is more common in older dogs.
 When old age begins to settle in dogs, they can develop aches and pains in their joints and muscles.

 Pain tremors don’t usually require medical treatment.
+If the pain is not that extreme you can possibly get by with some home remedies to ease their discomfort.
 Still, if you feel it’s affecting your dog on a larger scale, you should speak to a vet.
 There’s never a reason a dog should live in pain.

 When humans get high fevers, they also get the shivers.
 Dogs are no different.
 Symptoms of a fever include shivering, vomiting, coughing, warm ears, a warm nose, and lethargy.

 Unless you know the reason for their fever, it’s best to ask a vet to determine the cause.

 Is your dog trembling during a firework celebration or thunderstorm?
 Do they shake when they meet new dogs or people?
 Do they start to shake at first sight of the vet or groomers?

 Stressful situations or loud noises could be causing your little buddy to shake.
 Shivering can be a result of a dog’s nervous system reacting to an adrenaline rush caused by moments they find stressful.
 Separation anxiety is another type of fear that could result in trembling.
 Separation training can help ease this type of phobia.

 If your dog is on the shyer side, it’s possible they feel anxious in new environments and social situations.
 Exposing your dogs to new settings often can build their confidence and help them become more secure.